MatthewKosloski/magnetic-moose/README.md

 Magnetic Moose is the first iteration of the Torrey interpreter.
 The interpreter only interprets fully-parenthesized arithmetic expressions such as:

 ```
+// This is a single-line comment

 (+ 4 4)
 (+ 1 2 3)

+// This is a
+// multi-line comment!
 (+ 5 (* 2 2.25) 6)
 (* (+ 2 3) 2)
 (* (- (* 10.5 5) 10) 2)